g0ofycat/Match/README.md

 # Match (Roblox)

 A customizable matchmaking system for Roblox games with **extremely** easy-to-use API.
-Handles queueing, grouping, ELO balancing, continent grouping, and cross-server match creation; Handles edge cases well. **(NOTE: Must be used on the server since this uses MemoryStoreService and MessagingService)**
+Handles queueing, grouping, ELO balancing, continent grouping, and cross-server match creation; Handles edge cases well. **(NOTE: Must be used on the server since this uses MemoryStoreService and MessagingService; The print statements from matchmaking use the local queue count since you don't want to use MemoryStore calls on prints)**

 ## Features & Design Choices